Module governance

 Coach: Dr. Frank Hüesker (UFZ)

-Institutionalizing a blue-green governance approach in cities requires improved framework conditions at higher political levels, which we will analyze within the scope of this module (see also the module law).
-Political frameworks regarding blue-green infrastructures are highly diverse, and numerous policy areas influence the design of municipal infrastructures.
-At the federal level, environmental policy (water, biodiversity, climate protection, etc.) and urban development policy (housing, funded planning, transport, etc.) play a central role.
-However, relevant policy instruments can emerge from virtually any ministry — for example, funding for “real-world laboratories” by the Federal Ministry of Research or tariff calculation regulations for municipal services, which often stem from the interior or economic ministries.
+The institutionalization of blue-green governance in cities also requires improved framework conditions at higher political levels.
+The political framework for blue-green infrastructure is diverse; many policy areas influence the design of municipal infrastructure, and from our perspective, it is strategically important for local actors to understand and reflect on these framework conditions.
+At the federal level, environmental policy (water, biodiversity, climate protection, etc.) and urban development policy (housing construction, subsidized planning, etc.) are central.
+However, relevant policy instruments can come from all ministries, whether it be the funding of real-world laboratories by the Federal Ministry of Education and Research or tariff calculation guidelines for municipal services, which tend to originate from the Ministry of the Interior.